Chris-Gonz/aws_react/README.md

 ### [Postgresql](https://www.postgresql.org/)

 The database used for this project will be postgresql.
 This will be a docker container.
-Creating a temp data folder that mounts to the postrges folder in /var
+Creating a temp data folder that mounts to the postgres folder in /var

 ```shell